anupcshan/buddyfs/README.md

-buddyfs
+BuddyFS
 =======

-P2P File System to share storage space with your buddies
+P2P File System to share storage space on your computer with your friends.